I love dairy goats. Several years ago I ran a herd of Sanaans and milked them to make farmstead cheeses. There is nothing more satisfying.

 There are six types of goat that are recognized by the American Dairy-Goat Association.
 Within Australia the first 4 are the main breeds.
 They are Saanens, Nubians, Togenburgs, Alpines, LaManchas and Oberhaslis

-Toggenburgs also have their won specific color markings.
+Toggenburgs also have their own specific color markings.
 They are light brown and have white ears and lower legs.
 The side of the tail and two stripes down the face are also white.
-They are also fairly popular with dairies and have good milking abilities.
+They are also fairly popular with dairies and have good milking abilities with average butter fat content.

-Alpines (also known as British Alpines) come in a large color range and are light to dark brown with white markings.
+Alpines (also known as British Alpines in some countries) come in a large color range and are light to dark brown with white markings.
 They also are popular with dairies as they are good milkers with higher butterfat levels

 LaManchas have those small almost none existent ears.
 They have a characteristic straight nose and are a fairly small breed.
 Their disposition is calm and quite gentle.